DisnakeDev/disnake/docs/api.rst

     :param thread: The thread that got joined.
     :type thread: :class:`Thread`

+.. function:: on_thread_member_join(member)
+              on_thread_member_remove(member)

+    Called when a :class:`ThreadMember` leaves or joins a :class:`Thread`.

+    You can get the thread a member belongs in by accessing :attr:`ThreadMember.thread`.

+    On removal events, if the member being removed is not found in the internal cache, then this event will not be called.
+Consider using :func:`on_raw_thread_member_remove` instead.

+    This requires :attr:`Intents.members` to be enabled.

+    .. versionadded:: 2.0

+    :param member: The member who joined or left.
+    :type member: :class:`ThreadMember`

 .. function:: on_thread_remove(thread)

     Called whenever a thread is removed.
 This is different from a thread being deleted.